Subject: 'jack-a-dandy' gentleman / aristocrat

 * Laver 2020 p154

 "The dandy was shown not only by the cut of his clothes and the snugness of his breeches but by the elaboration of his neckwear.
-The collar of teh shirt was worn upright; the two points projected on to the cheeks and were kept in place by a neckcloth, either in the form of a cravat or a stock.
+The collar of the shirt was worn upright; the two points projected on to the cheeks and were kept in place by a neckcloth, either in the form of a cravat or a stock.
 Some dandies were alleged to spend a whole morning in the arrangement of their cravats.
 Largers squares of lawn, muslin or silk, folded cornerwise into a band, were wrapped round the neck and tied in a knot or bow in front.
 There is the well-known story of a caller visiting Brummell in the middle of the morning and finding his valet arranging his cravat.
 On the floor was a large heap of discarded cravats, and when the visitor inquired what they were, the valet replied, 'sir, those are our failures.'
 The stock was a made-up, stiffened neckband, buckled behind.
 Since the wearing of either a cravat or a stock made it difficult, if not impossible, to turn or lower the head, it contributed in no small degree to the dandy's imperturbability and hauteur."

 * Yarwood 1992 p86